Skip links

 SEND Register - Information for Mediators

-SEND mediators, who meet the requirements for training and practice, may apply for accreditation and membership of either COM or CMC.
-All accredited SEND mediators who are members of either COM or CMC will be included in the register of SEND mediators.
+SEND mediators, who meet the requirements for training and practice (see Professional Standards), may apply for accreditation and membership of either the College of Mediators (CoM) or the Civil Mediation Council (CMC).
+All accredited SEND mediators who are members of either CoM or CMC will be included in the register of SEND mediators.

 If you are interested in training as a SEND Mediator and have already carried out a foundation mediation course that meets the stated requirements, you can train as a SEND mediator by completing an approved SEND course.
 Before registering, you will also need to carry our supported practice.
 Some training providers offer this alongside their training – please contact the providers for more details.